What being on a Board involves

 - develop your career and boost your skills set.

 Some public appointments are paid, whilst others are not.
 This depends on the public body.
-Details of the post will include information on any remuneration offered.
+Details of the appointment will include information on any remuneration offered.